ydylwj23/Leetcode-study-note/Java common methods.md

 void fill(int[] a, int val): Assigns the specified int value to each element of the specified array of ints. void sort(T[] a, Comparator<? super T> c): Sorts the specified array of objects according to the order induced by the specified comparator.
 (Note the array cannot be primitive to be sorted!!!)
-List<T> asList(T... a): Returns a fixed-size list backed by the specified array. (new ArrayList<T>(Arrays.asList(T... a)))
+List<T> asList(T... a): Returns a fixed-size list backed by the specified array. (new ArrayList<T>(Arrays.asList(T... a))) IntStream stream(int[] arr): Returns a sequential IntStream with the specified array as its source.
 ```
 #### non-static:
 ```